 Another consideration for treatment is whether to delay the procedure.
 As the child grows, the tightening of the contracture would interfere with the neighboring tissue, causing irreversible damage to the joint muscle groups and tendons.
 Early surgical intervention provides the best opportunity to return full range of movement to the joints for the best functional result.

-Given that the patient had again developed a large contracture to the dorsum of the foot, release and split-thickness grafting was the preferred corrective option.7, We chose to make the line of incision more proximal to the talocrural joint in order to avoid the need for K-wire insertion in the metatarsophalangeal joint.
-By not using K-wire insertion, we hoped to reduce post-operative pain and ease wound care for the parents.
+Given that the patient had again developed a large contracture to the dorsum of the foot, release and split-thickness grafting was the preferred corrective option.7 We chose to make the line of incision more proximal to the talocrural joint in order to avoid the need for K-wire insertion in the MTP joint.
+By not using K-wire insertion, we hoped to reduce postoperative pain and ease wound care for the parents.

 The use of a split-thickness graft and early surgical intervention is best for a growing child of 4 years of age.
 For the adult population, the use of K-wires, full-thickness grafts, and delayed surgical intervention may be warranted.

 We presented the case of a 4 year-old boy with burn contractures of the dorsum of the foot.
 He underwent a bilateral release and split-thickness 1:1 meshed skin graft from the anterior thigh without any complications.
 The final result demonstrated complete release of the contracture over both feet, returning the feet and toes to a neutral position.

 The line of incision was chosen by manipulating the foot into a plantar-flexed position to visualize the areas of maximal tension.
 We opted to incise more proximal to the talocrural joint to avoid the need for inserting K-wires in the toes to minimize movement at the wound site.
 For a young active boy, the use of K-wires would cause more postoperative pain and would complicate postoperative wound care for the caregivers.